glauco/openstack-infra/README.md

+# OpenStack Infra
+The idea is to get the minimal OpenStack Infra setup running locally.

-What
+## What is included
-Gerrit code review platform using openstack puppet module.
+- Gerrit code review platform using openstack puppet module.

+## Requirements:
+- Ansible
+- Vagrant
+- Virtualbox
+- Ruby
+- Bundler

-How to setup:
+## How to setup:

- Requirements: Ansible, Vagrant, Virtualbox, Ruby, Bundler.

-Steps:

-1. vagrant up gerrit
+1. vagrant up gerrit2
 2. run rake spec to make sure that everything is up and running.